 - repair costs.

-Tool purchase and servicing expenses can be deducted as expenses for the production of income
+The purchase and maintenance costs can be deducted as expenses for the production of income

-If you have bought or serviced tools that you require for your work, you can deduct them as expenses for the production of income.
-When you claim expenses in your tax return, also provide a statement on how they are related to your work.
+If you have bought tools for work, you can deduct the costs as expenses for the production of income.

 You can also deduct the maintenance and repair costs for tools, in addition to their acquisition prices.

 The purchase price of a tool is under €1,200